Sports cars vs. muscle cars

 What's the difference between a muscle car and a sports car?

-Muscle cars are known for their powerful engines and a broad, boxy shape.
+Muscle cars are known for their powerful engines and larger, boxier shapes.
 Think classics like the 1970 Dodge Challenger, 1969 Chevrolet Camaro, and 1976 Pontiac Firebird Trans Am.
-They stood out with long, boxy hoods to contain larger-than-usual engines.
-Modern-day technology means more recent muscle car engines aren't dramatically larger than those of standard cars.
-However, they often still feature the classic design.
+They stand out with long, boxy hoods to contain larger-than-usual engines.
+They reach their best speeds when driving in relatively straight lines.

 Classic muscle cars from the 1960s and 1970s are still a favorite among car enthusiasts.
 Still, there are plenty of modern-day muscle cars too.
 Newer models include the Dodge Challenger SRT Hellcat, Chevrolet Camaro SS, Dodge Charger SRT Hellcat, and Ford Mustang GT.